-Theuns received his ME (Transportation) from the University of Pretoria, South Africa his PhD at the University of Auckland.
-His research includes condition deterioration modelling, asset management systems and optimisation of infrastructure renewal and replacement programmes including road pavements, water pipes and bridges.
+Theuns received his ME (Transportation) from the University of Pretoria, South Africa his Ph.D. at the University of Auckland.
+His research includes condition deterioration modeling, asset management systems and optimization of infrastructure renewal and replacement programmes including road pavements, water pipes, and bridges.

-He has joined the University in 2007 as an academic staff member from industry, having been an internationally recognized consulting engineer.
-He led a number of national industry steering bodies, including being the CEO of IDS ltd, a company of IPWEA NZ (Engineers for Local Government) and has worked a number of years as advisor to the NZTA.
+He has joined the University in 2007 as an academic staff member from industry for having been an internationally recognized consulting engineer.
+He led a number of national industry steering bodies, including being the CEO of IDS Ltd, a company of IPWEA NZ (Engineers for Local Government) and has worked a number of years as an advisor to the NZTA.

 Theuns is a member of IPENZ, IPWEA NZ and has been appointed to international committees such as the Transport Research Board (TRB) and the international conference organizing committee of the 9th ICMPA to be held in Washington DC in 2015.

 Know more about Theuns by clicking this link: THEUNS HENNING